revaturelabs/uipath-automation-2/README.md

 ### Functionalities

 - Creates a new GitHub organization for a new Batch of associates
-- Uses Google Form responses to add members new organization
+- Uses preexisting Google Form responses to add members to the new organization

 ### Getting Started